Advice for members of the public

 - Don’t hang onto your dog if you are threatened by cattle - let it go as the cattle will chase the dog and not you

 - Don’t put yourself at risk by walking close to cattle

 - Don’t panic or run – most cattle will stop before they reach you; if they follow just walk on quietly

 So what do you do when cattle are obstructing the path?
 Find another way, by going around the cattle.
 If cattle are blocking a path through a field, you’re well within your rights to find a safe way, away from the path to avoid them.
 You should then re-join the public right of way as soon as possible – and when you consider it safe to do so.
 Find out more about walking near livestock by reading the Countryside Code.

 Advice for farmers, landowners and other livestock keepers

 The Health and Safety Executive has issued advice for farmers, landowners and other livestock keepers regarding cattle and public access.
 The Health and Safety Executive has published an information sheet which describes the major hazards to members of the public associated with keeping cattle in fields where the public have access.
 It suggests reasonably practicable ways of controlling those hazards for walkers and land managers should also consider risks to other rights of way users such as horse riders and cyclists.
+An animal must not be kept in a field containing a public rights of way if it has previously displayed agressive behaviour or if there are reasonable grounds for believing that the animal may pose a danger to the public.
 Farmers, landowners and other livestock keepers should immediately report any incidents or near-misses to the Public Rights of Way Team on 01225 477650; it may also be necessary to notify the Health and Safety Executive depending on the nature of the incident.

 Please use this form to report issues with the content of this page.
 If you wish to contact somebody about the service provided, please use the contact details found in the 'Contact Us' section of this page.